-A Latin term, the solstice has historically been a big reason to rejoice, feast and mark the annual occasion.
+A Latin term, the solstice has historically been a big reason to rejoice, feast, and mark the annual occasion.
 Why not celebrate with some delicious recipes of the season spotlighting farm-fresh ingredients?
-Here are our top five choices for the best summer dishes for your outdoor dinner table.
+Here are our top five choices for the best summer dishes for your outdoor dining table.
 Savor summer!

 Summer salad stunner

-Clementine Fennel Potatoes is gorgeous, light and loaded with interesting flavors: anise-laced fennel bulb and Greek ouzo, fresh thyme, refreshing citrus, the zip of mustard and silky Boomer Gold Creamers—all roasted until nicely caramelized.
+Clementine Fennel Potatoes is gorgeous, light, and loaded with interesting flavors: anise-laced fennel bulb and Greek ouzo, fresh thyme, refreshing citrus, the zip of mustard, and silky Little Yellows—all roasted until nicely caramelized.
 Serve as an accompaniment to grilled fish or chicken (or for vegetarians, garbanzos).
 This recipe also makes an ideal potluck side dish.

 Potato meets pasta salad twist

 You’re looking for a traditional-style potato salad, but why not try something a little more interesting?
 You want Chicken Bacon Ranch Potato Pasta Salad, and it’s far from bland.
-This dish is a savory, creamy combo of diced chicken breast and crumbled bacon, with grated cheddar, Ranch dressing, spiral cooked pasta and quick-to-make Microwave Ready Garlic Parsley Little Potatoes.
+This dish is a savory, creamy combo of diced chicken breast and crumbled bacon, with grated cheddar, Ranch dressing, spiral-cooked pasta, and quick-to-make microwave ready A Little Garlic & Parsley.

-Crispy fried onion adds depth, texture and richness to the taste.
-Bring it in your picnic basket to the beach as a meal-in-one and complement with juicy watermelon slices for dessert.
+Crispy fried onion adds depth, texture, and richness to the taste.
+Bring it in your picnic basket to the beach as a meal-in-one and complement it with juicy watermelon slices for dessert.

 Devilled potato nibbles

 Devilled Eggs we know, but what about Devilled Potatoes?
-Everyone will love these cute bites: roasted Terrific Trio Little Potatoes pureed with mayo, pickle relish, smoked paprika, Dijon and tangy apple cider vinegar.
+Everyone will love these cute bites: roasted Little Trios pureed with mayo, pickle relish, smoked paprika, Dijon, and tangy apple cider vinegar.
 (Use vegan mayo if you prefer a plant-based version.)
-Serve as a barbecue side, potluck table addition or healthy dinner party appetizer.
+Serve as a barbecue side, potluck table addition, or healthy dinner party appetizer.
 Garnish with fresh chopped dill to complete the pretty picture.

 Easy dinner outside on the grill

 No one feels like heating up the kitchen when it’s warm and sunny out.
 Use the BBQ instead.
-Grill Roasted Potatoes in Foil not only cooks out on the deck or patio, you won’t need any pots or pans either.
-Buttery-tasting Creamers steam in a foil packet with a dash of olive oil, purple onions, feta and Italian or Greek seasonings.
+Grill Roasted Potatoes in Foil not only cook out on the deck or patio, but you also won’t need any pots or pans either.
+Buttery-tasting Creamer’s steam in a foil packet with a dash of olive oil, purple onions, feta, and Italian or Greek seasonings.

 If you’re picturing a cerveza with lime or a blended margarita with Mexican on the patio, this one’s for you—and you can prepare either a vegan or non-vegan version.
 Serve smooth, grassy avocados with Potato and Chorizo Tacos, a perfect hot weather dish.
-Sauté boiled, slightly sweet Blushing Belle Creamers with spicy, smoky chorizo (or soy chorizo) and fresh pico de gallo in olive oil.
+Sauté boiled, slightly sweet Little Reds with spicy, smoky chorizo (or soy chorizo) and fresh pico de gallo in olive oil.